Why prompt engineers need A/B testing

 Multi-metric measurement

-You do not just measure whether tasks complete.
+You don't just measure whether tasks complete.
 You measure token cost, latency, user satisfaction scores, guardrail trigger rates, and any custom metric you define.
-A prompt that is "better" at task completion but 3x more expensive is not actually better.
+A prompt that's "better" at task completion but 3x more expensive isn't actually better.

 Regression detection